gbiagini/hlagenie/README.md

 ![hlagenie_logo.png](images/hlagenie_logo.png)

-Heavily inspired by and dependent on the [pyARD](https://www.github.com/nmdp-bioinformatics/py-ard) package.
+Heavily inspired by and dependent on the fantastic [pyARD](https://www.github.com/nmdp-bioinformatics/py-ard) package.
 The `HLAGenie` package strives to streamline and standardize the bulk handling of HLA sequence data and provide functions to simplify matching analysis.

 ## Table of Contents
 - [Installation](#installation)